oppia/oppia-android/wiki/Platform-Parameters-&-Feature-Flags.md

 }
 ```

-## How to write tests related Platform Parameter
+## How to write tests related to Platform Parameters
 Before writing a test we must understand the purpose of the platform parameter in our class/classes (that needs to be tested).
 After verifying this we can divide testing procedures into following groups -

 ### 1. We actually don't test for platform parameter(s)
 We just need specific platform parameter(s) in the dagger graph because our class needs it, but our test cases are not actually verifying the behaviour of class based on different values of the platform parameter.
 These are the simplest cases to write tests for.
 We will only need to create a `TestModule` inside the Test class and then include this into the @Component for the `TestApplicationComponent`.
 For eg -

 ```
 @Module